lc-cbot/workshop-austin/README.md

 > [!NOTE]
 > If doing this outside of a physical workshop, you will need to create a free Slack workspace and follow the instructions located here to create the API token: [Getting a Slack API Token](https://api.slack.com/tutorials/tracks/getting-a-token)

+8. Set your channel to ```#austin-workshop```

+9. Click "Advanced Options" to display additional options for configuring the output

-8. Set your channel to #general and then click "Save Output"
+10. In the "Message Text" box, put your name and then click "Save Output"

 :tada: Your LimaCharlie environment is now set up!
 Next, it's time to create some detection and response rules using all the work you've done thus far.